dmagda/DevMastersDb/mysql/mysql_docker_getting_started.md

 * How to start MySQL in a Docker container
 * How to use the mysql client to open a database session within the container
 * How to generate sample data with generate series
-* How to connect to MySQL from the host with DBeaver
+* How to connect to MySQL from the host with DataGrip
 * How to connect to MySQL from an app running on the host OS and within a container

 ## Start MySQL in Docker